Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 costly and harmful pesticides.

-available to plants and reducing the need for synthetic fertilizers.
+nutrients, making them available to plants and reducing the need for

-are all services provided by thriving biodiversity on regenerative farms.
+and climate regulation are all services provided by thriving biodiversity

 Regenerative